nexxtmission/functions.store-learning/functions/trackShippingLabelsWithShipEngine/README.md

 }
 ```

-our input map should be
+Then our input map should have a structure as follows:

 ```json
 {